-FINA 4330 Predictive Analytics I. (Formerly 330) Aquaints students with statistical forecasting methodologies, while placing special emphasis on the underlying assumptions.
-The emphasis is on timeseries methods used for forecasting and includes techniques such as decomposition, smoothing, The policy information contained on this page is from the 2021-2022 Undergraduate Catalog and is effective as of August 1, 2021 until revised by Benedictine University.
-Academic requirements are based on student's effective catalog for term of admission to degree program.

-regression, and ARIMA modeling.
-Pre-Requisite: MGT2251 or BALT3301.
+FINA 4330 Predictive Analytics I. (Formerly 330) Acquaints students with statistical forecasting methodologies, while placing special emphasis on the underlying assumptions.
+The emphasis is on time-series methods used for forecasting and includes techniques such as decomposition, smoothing, regression, and ARIMA modeling.
+Prerequisite: MGT2251 or BALT3301.
 3 semester credit hour/s.
 Campus: MAIN